sciapp/gr/lib/grm/grplot/README.md

 2. `line`, `scatter`: One or more columns are expected here.
 Each column will be displayed in a single plot.
 The values inside the columns gets therefore interpreted as y-values.
 In combination with the `error` parameter every 2nd (and 3rd) column gets interpreted as error-values.
 More information are found by the `error` parameter itself.
 There is also another option which allows the user to define which columns include the x-, y- and error-values.
 For this the parameters `x_columns`, `y_columns` and `error_columns` can be used.
 3. `isosurface`, `volume`: The expected data are multiple matrices.
 Each matrix represents a slice inside the volume.
 4. `plot3`, `scatter`, `scatter3`, `tricontour`, `trisurface`: Three columns with data are expected, representing the x-, y- and z-data.
-5. `barplot`, `hist`, `stem`, `stairs`: One or more columns are expected.
+5. `barplot`, `histogram`, `stem`, `stairs`: One or more columns are expected.
 Each column will be displayed in a single plot.
 The values inside the columns gets therefore interpreted as y-values.
 In combination with the `error` parameter the 2nd (and 3rd) column gets interpreted as error-values.
 More information are found by the `error` parameter itself.
 There is also another option which allows the user to define which column include the x-, y- and error-values.
 For this the parameters `x_columns`, `y_columns` and `error_columns` can be used.
 6. `pie`: The expected data are 1-4 lines.
 The first line represents the data which should be displayed.
 The next 3 rows are used to set the RGB of the pie charts.
 Each row stands for one RGB element.
 7. `polar_histogram`: One column is expected which represents the values.
 8. `polar_line`, `polar_scatter`: The expected data are pairs of two columns containing the angles and values.